4 Keys to Success for Women Leaders

 As noted above, for women leaders to succeed, their organization’s culture must be structured in a way that supports them in cultivating these 4 keys, and that starts with a focus on equity.
 Once policies, procedures, and behaviors that promote equity have been established, organizations and senior leaders can additionally encourage women (and everyone) to embrace the 4 themes that our research uncovered are often integral to success, in the following specific ways:

-Encourage wholeness by making space for your people to gain clarity about what they need and then show support to help them manage their work-life conflicts so they gain greater resilience.
+• Encourage wholeness by making space for your people to gain clarity about what they need and then show support in managing work-life conflicts so they gain greater resilience.

-And again, development efforts in support of these key themes will be most effective if your organization takes a systemic approach to workplace culture change towards greater EDI.
+And again, enterprise efforts to develop women leaders in support of these key themes will be most effective if your organization takes a systemic approach to DEI culture change.

 Ready to Take the Next Step?